 “Time.
 A lot of it.”
-I put the tablet to the table and stood to refill the kettle once more.
+I put the tablet on the table and stood to refill the kettle once more.
 I was unable to see our fields through the domestic reflection.
-Even at 7pm the tones were heavier than they were last week.
-A world dipping further into ink.
-Winters on Arran can be unforgiving.
+Even at 7pm the tones were heavier than last week.
+A world was dipping further into ink.
+The winters high on Arran can be unforgiving.

-Knowing my father, he’d want to get his chore completed.
-Sourcing the Babendreier papers would become a small sense of purpose in his retirement and he’d be on the retractable stairs to the attic that afternoon.
-I asked him to post them to Arran.
+Knowing my father, he’d want to get this chore completed.
+Sourcing the Babendreier papers would become a small sense of purpose in his retirement and he’d be climbing on the retractable stairs and into the attic that afternoon.
+I asked him to post the letters to Arran.

-With three dogs and a quad bike, I successfully moved the blackheaded ewes from the lower hillside and back to paddock A. That took the best part of the afternoon, and I was then a position to begin sorting for Stirling market.
-Who to keep for next year’s breeding, who seemed weak or fallow, who would enter the food chain.
+With the help of three dogs and a quad bike, I successfully moved the blackheaded ewes from the lower hillside and back to Paddock A. That took the best part of the afternoon, but I was in a good position to begin sorting for Stirling market.
+Who to keep for next year’s breeding.
+Who seemed weak or fallow.
+Who would enter the food chain.

-“Trust you to take a step backward.”
+‘Trust you to take a step backwards.’
 My dad was unwilling to follow in granda’s footsteps.
-A committed townie, he never understood my decision to return to an Arran farm I had only seen on summer holidays.
-After years of unbridled tedium in Paisley, as an admin officer in the Civil Service, I began to dream of dramatic plains reaching up to the standing stones and Goatfell, already frosting along its ridge.
+A committed townie, he never understood my decision to return to the Arran farm I had only seen on summer trips.
+After years of unbridled tedium in Paisley, as an admin officer in the Civil Service, I dreamt of dramatic plains reaching up to the standing stones and to Goatfell, frosting along its ridge.
 Heather swallowed by mist, appearing suddenly and as if from nowhere.
 Giant, muscular rolls.
 Nights filled with tied gates rattling.
 Cold, silenced machinery.
-Heading out with buckets, into a new day, slopping like answered prayer after an Ice Age.
+Heading out with dawn buckets, slopping like answered prayers after an Ice Age.

 “Says here he..”
 I was lying in bed, starting to speak but stopping.
 Further reports on the Babendreier case.
 Inside headphones, engrossed by some guided meditation, my partner could not hear me anyway.
 Affirmation, astral plane.

 It’s just the two of us here, and an annual bill for contract shearers, rookie Poles in wrong boots, mainland scanners who dose the girls, a rosy accountant dancing up the drive with a recommendation for some American app or other.
 Get your stillborns down.
 Stop abortions.
-Vaccination programming.
-Vet your vet.
-Feedback for your feed guys.
+Vaccination day.
+Vet your vet and feedback for your feed guys.
 How and when to close your flock.
-End your dependency on replacement ewes.
+End dependency on replacement ewes.
 Watered down?
 Knock 10% off fecundity.
-Make every lamb pay for his mom.
-Two’s profit.
+Make Every Lamb Pay For His Mom!
+Two’s Profit.

 The late season brought us a dozen twins, several triplets and our first quad.
 Rams go straight to market.
 At the end of the day, nobody’s a millionaire.

 I tapped to enlarge the latest images of Albert Eugene Babendreier which have been surfacing.
 A meaty, shaven man with a goatee.
-Then, suddenly, a small, square face.
-Bobbed, blond hair in an historic photograph.
+Then, suddenly, a small, square face and bobbed, blond hair in an historic photograph.
 A face I could never have envisaged, all those years ago.

 Morning auction, and the tail stretched back about twenty vehicles.
 A dozen store lambs rotated behind me.
 We had decided to let someone else finish these ones in a shed.
 Fluke them and shear them.
 Too many ready at once proves a problem, as it did in January.
 Hoppers risk overfeeding, we discovered.